mevljas/Databases/Seminar/README.md

 ### 2. Account (DML) (30%)

-Above the obtained tables from task 1 in SQL, write queries that will help you be able to answer the following questions.
+One the obtained tables from task 1 in SQL, write queries that will help you be able to answer the following questions.
 Each point from a) to j) is worth 3% of the total seminar assignments.

 ```
 a) Print the code and name of the player with the largest settlement?
 b) Which players have the most settlements?
 List their codes, names and number of settlements.
-Pri
-exclude Natars (pid = 1).
+Exclude Natars (pid = 1).
 c) How many settlements does each player have on average?
 (Excluding Natars)
 d) How many players has an above-average size settlement?
-(Again without consideration
+(Again without consideration of
 Natarjev)
 e) Print data on all settlements of players without an alliance, in descending order of population,
 then along the x and y coordinates.